 The sourcing framework at Garrigue is specific in a way that most Provençal restaurants only gesture toward.
 Chef Nicolas Seibold works with fishermen from Le Grau-du-Roi, the small fishing port on the Gard coast roughly 80 kilometres southwest, and with local market gardeners whose produce shapes the seasonal rotation of the menu.
 That's a two-node supply chain: coast and kitchen garden, with the chef positioned as editor rather than decorator.

-The significance of Le Grau-du-Roi as a sourcing point is worth underscoring.
+Le Grau-du-Roi supplies fish to the kitchen.
 The port supplies a fish market that operates outside the major wholesale infrastructure of Marseille or the Côte d'Azur, meaning the catch arriving in the Garrigue kitchen is more likely to reflect actual day-to-day availability than a standardised restaurant supply.
-For context on how coastal sourcing informs high-end French cooking in the region, the three-Michelin-starred Mirazur in Menton represents the apex of that approach on the Mediterranean arc, though at a very different price and scale.
-Garrigue operates in a more accessible register, without the tasting-menu formalism.
+Garrigue operates with a more accessible price point and without tasting-menu formalism.

 Vegetable sourcing follows a similar logic.
 The Luberon microclimate supports an extended growing season, and the area around Ansouis has a density of small market producers unusual even by Provençal standards.
 When a kitchen in this geography commits to local market gardeners rather than regional wholesalers, the practical effect shows up in the specificity of what's on the plate at any given service: the tomato-cucumber-raspberry starter documented in the venue's Michelin write-up isn't an arbitrary combination, it's a summer produce alignment that reflects what was picked within a short radius that week.